gravitational/teleport/docker/README.md

 ### Building

 First, you need to build `teleport:latest` Docker image.
-This image is built automatically when you type `make` BUT...
+This image is built when you type `make build` BUT...

-But you have to build the base image first, by running `make -C build.assets` from `$GOPATH/github.com/gravitational/teleport` (repository base dir).
+But you have to build the base image first, by running `make docker` from `$GOPATH/github.com/gravitational/teleport` (repository base dir).

 ### Starting